Futhark: Mysterious Ancient Runic Alphabet of Northern Europe

 - Ring discovered in Viking-era grave has Arabic inscription

-The result is that runes can be pretty tricky to decipher, even by ‘experts’, especially when found incomplete or faded as was the case with a rune inscribed whetstone found last year in Norway.
-Eperts appealed to the public for assistance in translating the ancient script.
+The result is that runes can be pretty tricky to decipher, even by ‘experts’, especially when found incomplete or faded - as was the case with a rune inscribed whetstone found in Norway.
+Experts appealed to the public for assistance in translating the ancient script.

 A sample of Etruscan text carved into the Cippus Perusinus - a stone tablet discovered on the hill of San Marco, Italy, in 1822.
 Circa third/second century BC.
-Wikimedia Commons
+(SBAUmbria/ CC BY SA 3.0 )

 - Do Spirit Pond Inscriptions show that the Holy Grail was taken to North America?